deletedcu/angular-demo/lectures/day-1/02a-optional-more-typescript.md

 <!--0:45 10 minutes -->

 **Modules** are a powerful way to share code between files.
-In TypeScript, the functionality is similar to node, but the syntax is a little different.
+In TypeScript, the functionality is similar to Node, but the syntax is a little different.
 Let's see how.

 We want to gather all of our `main` code in one file while allowing it to be included independently elsewhere.
 For instance, we have a lot of *very advanced* mathematical methods that we'd like to include in many places.
 Create a file called `math.ts` and follow along.